o3de/o3de.org/content/docs/user-guide/components/reference/atom/postfx-gradient-weight-modifier.md

 toc: true
 ---

-The **PostFX Gradient Weight Modifier** component modifies the weight of post-processing effects (PostFX) based on a gradient provided by another entity.
+The **PostFX Gradient Weight Modifier** component modifies the blending weight of post-processing effects (PostFX) by using another entity's gradient signal as a masking operation.

 ## Provider